outscale/butterfly/README.md

 $ sudo butterflyd -i 192.168.0.1 -s /tmp
 ```

-If you don't have a DPDK compatible card, you can also init a DPDK virtual
+If you do not have a DPDK compatible card, you can also init a DPDK virtual
 device (which is _much_ slower than a DPDK compatible hardware).

 For example, we can ask Butterfly to listen to the existing `eth0` interface: